polkadot-evm/frontier/docs/optimization.md

 ## Understand what can be optimized

-Related to Frontier, there are three areas that are normally important:
+Related to Tokfin, there are three areas that are normally important:

 * Consensus and networking
 * Storage IO
 * VM execution

-In the Frontier codebase, we don't directly deal with consensus and networking, and thus our focus would be on storage IO and VM execution.
+In the Tokfin codebase, we don't directly deal with consensus and networking, and thus our focus would be on storage IO and VM execution.
 We do want to note that there are still a lot of potential things that can be optimized in consensus and networking especially if one runs a L1 (solo chain).
 If one runs a L2 (Polkadot parachains or Cardano partner chain), then the consensus and networking is usually fixed and can only be optimized through upstream.

 ## Storage vs VM